dickinsonmatt/counter-strike/README.md

 Mostly understanding the components of a Counter-Strike demo.
-Answering these questions to start
+Answering these questions to start:

 ### Round-Level Analysis
 1. **Rounds and Outcomes**:
    - How many rounds were played in the match?